nfdi4plants/nfdi4plants.github.io/src/content/docs/rdm.md

 ## What is Research Data Management?

 Research Data Management (RDM) combines conceptual, organizational, and technical measures and practices for handling your research data during its evolution in a way that other researchers can find, understand, and ultimately, reuse them.
 RDM strategies can greatly vary between domains or even data types.
 Hence, an approach for unification, ideally for all scenarios, would be highly desirable.
 For plant sciences, it is widely accepted to divide RDM into a data life cycle with different phases, i.e. planning, collecting, processing, analysing, preserving, sharing, and reusing your research data.
 This also includes how your data will be handled after a project has ended, e.g. long-term storage of and access rights to the data.
-DataPLANT, and this Knowledge Base, aims at supporting you during these phases and thereby, in the [FAIRification][KB-FAIR] of your data.
+DataPLANT, and this Knowledge Base, aims at supporting you during these phases and thereby, in the [FAIRification][kb-FAIR] of your data.

 ## Research Data Life Cycles